Big Mountain Skiing, Small Mountain Charm.

-- For glade skiing and snowboarding enthusiasts, Pico offers tree skiing on Doozie and Birch Woods.
+- For glade skiing and snowboarding enthusiasts, Pico offers classic tree skiing on Doozie, Outlaw and Birch Woods to name a few.

 - For cruising and carving, check out the green circle and blue square trails off the Golden Express Quad, including Fool’s Gold, Prospector and Gold Rush.